hai-gen/2025/README.md

 ### assets/css/app.scss

 Check the [Bulma documentation](https://bulma.io/documentation/) and the [Bulma Clean Theme documentation](https://www.csrhymes.com/bulma-clean-theme/docs/) for more information on their use of CSS.
 At the least, make the following definitions.
+And yes, we need the `---\n---` at the top of the file, otherwise the CSS somehow doesn't propagate correctly into the HTML pages (although VSCode throws an error, it's safe to ignore).

 ```css
 ---